-For over 130 years Marist education has helped form boys from the North Shore into
+For over 130 years Marist education has helped form students from the North Shore into

-young men who are good Christians and responsible citizens.
+young people who are good Christians and responsible citizens.

 By providing personal care and attention we seek to promote these attributes and develop the student’s sense of confidence and esteem.
 We believe that this is best achieved in a strong community setting.
 Deliberate efforts are made to nurture a family spirit within the school, so that each boy is welcomed, affirmed and supported.
 The medium-size of the College facilitates interaction between all students and between students and staff.
-Marist North shore is a well organised, caring environment that holds a clear set of values with professional, dedicated teachers who encourage each boy to achieve his potential.
+Marist Catholic College North shore is a well organised, caring environment that holds a clear set of values with professional, dedicated teachers who encourage each student to achieve their potential.

-Tony Duncan’s appointment as Headmaster of Marist College North Shore in 2014 made him the first lay Headmaster in 19 years to lead the College.
+Tony Duncan’s appointment as Principal of Marist Catholic College North Shore in 2014 made him the first lay Principal in 19 years to lead the College.
 With an immense passion for Teaching & Learning, it will be Tony’s aim to further strengthen the learning attitude of the College.

 Born and raised in Forestville in the Northern Beaches of Sydney, Tony has expressed a real sense of ‘coming home’ back into the North Shore community.